Image

 Examples of Lennon's Major Songs:

-Yoko Ono became a significant force in John Lennon's life.
+And then came the Ono invasion.
+Yoko Ono became a major force in John Lennon's life.
 The couple met on November 9, 1966 at the Indica Gallery in London during a preview of Yoko's art exhibition, though some sources point to November 7, 1966, as the precise day they first encountered each other, where John was captivated by her interactive art, including a ladder leading to a magnifying glass that revealed the word "yes".
 No matter the date, this was the beginning of a new era for the pair and for The Beatles.
 The encounter sparked an instant connection, leading to a deep relationship and eventual marriage in 1969.
 The Beatles disbanded the following year.

 Key Media Moments & Narratives: